NaufalF121/kafka-bigdata/README.md

         `make producer-btc`
         `make producer-exchange-rate`

-3. Run spark job to aggregrate data from kafka and write to postgres
+3. Run spark job to aggregrate data from kafka and write to cassandra

         `make spark-aggregator`

+4. Run the dashboard
+        `make streamlit-dashboard`